 Maybe they should reconsider the moniker “holiday season”?
 Perhaps “pie period” would be more appropriate.
 The pastry-lined delights are an excellent way to end a celebratory meal and an always-welcome offering to your host.
 Want to be even more popular?
 Pair your favorite pie with a bottle of Pennsylvania wine.
 Here’s a quick cheat sheet.

 This all-American classic deserves an all-American wine to accompany it.
 Niagara is a native grape, and the resulting medium-bodied wines provide a sweet complement to buttery, flaky pie crust.
+Click here for Chef Elizabeth Long-Furia’s alternative apple-pie pairing and the rest of her Thanksgiving spread.

 Lemon Meringue Pie + PA Pinot Grigio